Post job

 A sales clerk is responsible for assisting customers in purchasing products, responding to customer inquiries, and providing product recommendations.
 Sales clerks require excellent customer service and communication skills to offer the best services to the customers and maintain good customer feedback for the business.
 They also check inventories, request supplies as needed, and organize product displays on the appropriate shelves.
 A sales clerk must have strong verbal communication skills to manage customer concerns and excellent time-management skills to perform tasks within the fast-paced work environment.

 These skill sets are where the common ground ends though.
-An electronic specialist responsibility is more likely to require skills like "windows," "control systems," "test equipment," and "litigation."
-Whereas a sales clerk requires skills like "stock shelves," "retail sales," "sales transactions," and "store policies."
-Just by understanding these different skills you can see how different these careers are.
+The responsibilities of an electronic specialist are more likely to require skills like "windows," "control systems," "test equipment," and "litigation."
+On the other hand, a job as a sales clerk requires skills like "stock shelves," "retail sales," "sales transactions," and "store policies."
+As you can see, what employees do in each career varies considerably.

-Sales clerks tend to reach similar levels of education than electronic specialists.
+Sales clerks earn the highest salaries when working in the energy industry, with an average yearly salary of $28,784.
+On the other hand, electronic specialists are paid more in the manufacturing industry with an average salary of $64,414.sales clerks tend to reach similar levels of education than electronic specialists.
 In fact, sales clerks are 1.5% less likely to graduate with a Master's Degree and 0.3% less likely to have a Doctoral Degree.

 A retail salesperson's responsibility is to sell products and provide necessary information to the consumers to convince them of availing items.
 Retail salesperson's duties include coordinating with promotional programs, recommending strategies to increase sales, answering customer's inquiries, and escalating any concerns to the management that might affect the company's sales performance.
 A retail salesperson must have excellent communication skills to build a good rapport with the customers and assist them with their needs.
 A retail salesperson also helps with inventories and documenting a customer's suggestion for service improvement.

-But both careers also use different skills, according to real electronic specialist resumes.
-While electronic specialist responsibilities can utilize skills like "computer system," "windows," "control systems," and "test equipment," some retail sales representatives use skills like "retail sales," "retail store," "store management," and "strong computer."
+Each career also uses different skills, according to real electronic specialist resumes.
+While electronic specialist responsibilities can utilize skills like "computer system," "windows," "control systems," and "test equipment," retail sales representatives use skills like "retail sales," "retail store," "store management," and "strong computer."

 An Associate Retailer is responsible for keeping the sales area up to standard and assisting customers while inside the store's premises.
 Most of the tasks revolve around keeping items on shelves clean and well-organized, greeting and offering assistance to customers, responding to inquiries and locating products, and even providing suggestions or recommendations when necessary and in adherence to the store's policies and regulations.
 In other stores and retail outlets, the Associate Retailer may also process payments and returns while still putting importance to customer satisfaction.

-As mentioned, these two careers differ between other skills that are required for performing the work exceedingly well.
-For example, gathering from electronic specialists resumes, they are more likely to have skills like "computer system," "windows," "control systems," and "test equipment."
-But a associate retailer might have skills like "ladders," "loss prevention," "pet," and "retail store."
+The required skills of the two careers differ considerably.
+For example, electronic specialists are more likely to have skills like "computer system," "windows," "control systems," and "test equipment."
+But a associate retailer is more likely to have skills like "ladders," "loss prevention," "pet," and "retail store."

-Associate retailers typically study at similar levels compared with electronic specialists.
+Associate retailers earn the best pay in the hospitality industry, where they command an average salary of $29,543.
+Electronic specialists earn the highest pay from the manufacturing industry, with an average salary of $64,414.Most associate retailers achieve a similar degree level compared to electronic specialists.
 For example, they're 1.1% less likely to graduate with a Master's Degree, and 0.3% less likely to earn a Doctoral Degree.

 The primary job of retail sales consultants is to approach customers, identify their needs, and recommend services or products to fulfill those needs.
 They should be knowledgeable about the functionality and technical specifications of their products as they are the ones who demonstrate these products to customers.
 They are also responsible for providing customer service, filling out paperwork, and managing inventory.
 To be qualified for this position, you should have a high school diploma or a college degree, relevant work experience and training, and experience in sales or customer service.